 Since my last post I have come along in leaps and bounds, improving every day.
+I am already four weeks post mastectomy – It has gone really quickly.

 I finally saw my surgeon again for my follow up appointment.
 He went through all of my pathology results explaining exactly how lucky I have been.
 Not only were my lymph nodes clear but there are a couple of other indicators that were also clear.
 This means he does not recommend that I have chemo.
 In his opinion the small increase in the chance that the cancer would not return is not worth the risks to my ongoing health, wellbeing and quality of life.